Degree Seeking Students

 There is also a special, no cost, fitness program for seniors.
 Applications may be obtained at the James A. Rhodes Athletic Center.

 Transfer Students/CAS - Course Applicability System

-In addition to the application for admission, application fee, and high school transcript from each college or university previously attended.
+In addition to the application for admission, application fee, high school transcript, and transcripts from each college or university previously attended.
 College transcripts must be received directly from those institutions.
 Photocopies, fax, and hand-carried transcripts are not accepted.
 You may be admitted as a "provisional student" until such time as the official transcripts are received from all previous colleges.

 If you are eligible for and want to receive college credits for military coursework/experiences, then you must submit your transcript from the American Council on Education (ACE).
 Credit is based upon the ACE recommendations unless otherwise specified.
 Lastly, if you are applying for financial aid at Shawnee State University, you must have each college/university previously attended send your financial aid transcript to the financial aid office at Shawnee State.